to top

 When it comes to the cost of a children’s book illustrator, authors need to understand the pricing models.
 Illustrators offer several pricing structures, hourly rates, flat fees and per-illustration costs.
 Hourly rates can range from $20 to $45 depending on the illustrator’s experience and the complexity of the project.
 For authors, this means if you have a tight budget you might want to consider an illustrator who offers a flat rate for the whole project so you don’t get hit with unexpected costs that can arise from hourly billing.

 Flat fees are based on the number of illustrations required and the complexity of each piece.
 For example a simple character illustration will cost less than a detailed scene with multiple characters and backgrounds.
-As children’s book author and illustrator Danii Pollehn says, “Always specify the number of revisions that are included and add a kill fee to the contract.
+As children’s book author Danii Pollehn says, “Always specify the number of revisions that are included and add a kill fee to the contract.
 This will save you from unexpected costs later.”
 This is good advice on pricing and expectations.

-Cost Factors for a Children's Book Illustrator
+Key Factors Affecting the Cost of a Children's Book Illustrator

 The cost of a children's book illustrator can vary.
 Usually, the most prevailing factor on the cost of an illustration is its complexity.
 Illustrators charge higher for illustratively intensive work.
 For instance, a single simple character in a light background will cost less while a detailed scene with several characters and crowded backgrounds will be more expensive.
 Put simply by Tim Easley, an art director and illustrator, "A piece that takes a day is worth more to Coca Cola than a lemonade stand, so charge accordingly."
 This brings into view the requirement for authors to consider closely the scope of their projects.